JetBrains/kotlin-web-site/docs/topics/control-flow.md

 ```

 You can use `when` as a replacement for an `if`-`else` `if` chain.
-If there's no subject, the branch conditions are simply boolean expressions, and a branch is run when its condition is true:
+If there's no subject, the branch conditions are simply boolean expressions.
+The first branch with a `true` condition runs:

 ```kotlin
 when {